wp-plugins/external-permalinks-redux/readme.txt

 * `epr_meta_key_type` - modify the meta key associated with the redirect type

 == Changelog ==

+= 1.0.1 =
+* Add shortcut function for registering meta box on custom post types.
+This is included as an alternative to the `epr_post_types` filter discussed in the FAQ.

 = 1.0 =
 * Initial release in WordPress.org repository.